borisdayma/huggingtweets/README.md

 * to make AI accessible to everyone ;
 * to have fun!

-To see how the model works, visit the project repository.
+For more details, visit the project repository.

 [![GitHub stars](https://img.shields.io/github/stars/borisdayma/huggingtweets?style=social)](https://github.com/borisdayma/huggingtweets)